South West Trains – Waterloo & South West Upgrade

 There will also be works on a number of weekends throughout 2017 which will also reduce the number of trains in service.
 To check your journey at weekends, please visit Planned Engineering Works.

-During August, the impact on your journey will vary depending on when and where you travel but as fewer trains will be running your journey might be changed in the following ways, even if you are not travelling into London:
+The impact on your journey will vary depending on when and where you travel but as fewer trains will be running your journey might be changed in the following ways, even if you are not travelling into London:

 - The majority of stations will have fewer train services